Iranian Americans: Terminology

-Iranian-American is sometimes used interchangeably with Persian-American, partly due to the fact that, in the Western world, Iran was known as "Persia."
+"Iranian-American" is sometimes used interchangeably with "Persian-American", partly due to the fact that, in the Western world, Iran was known as "Persia".
 On the Nowruz of 1935, Reza Shah Pahlavi asked foreign delegates to use the term Iran, the endonym of the country used since the Sasanian Empire, in formal correspondence.
-Since then the use of the word "Iran" has become more common in the Western countries.
+Since then the use of "Iran" has become more common in Western countries.
 This also changed the usage of the terms for Iranian nationality, and the common adjective for citizens of Iran changed from "Persian" to "Iranian."
 In 1959, the government of Mohammad Reza Pahlavi, Reza Shah Pahlavi's son, announced that both "Persia" and "Iran" could officially be used interchangeably.
 The issue is still debated today.

-There is a tendency among Iranian-Americans to categorize themselves as "Persian" rather than "Iranian", mainly to dissociate themselves from the negative stereotypes of Iranians in media.
-Some Iranian-Americans also don't prefer "Iranian" to disassociate themselves with the Islamic Republic of Iran, yet this rationale has been criticized as the term "Iran" was widely used before 1979 as well.
+Some wish to disassociate themselves from the Islamic Republic of Iran, yet this rationale has been criticized as the term "Iran" was widely used before 1979 as well.
 The term "Iranian" is regarded as more inclusive than "Persian", as the term "Persian" excludes non-Persian ethnic minorities of Iran.
 While the majority of Iranian-Americans come from Persian backgrounds, there is a significant number of non-Persian Iranians such as Azeris and Kurds within the Iranian-American community, leading some scholars to believe that the label "Iranian" is more inclusive, since the label "Persian" excludes non-Persian minorities.

 History

 Early history

 One of the first recorded Iranians to visit North America was Martin the Armenian, an Iranian-Armenian tobacco grower who settled in Jamestown, Virginia in 1618.
 Mirza Mohammad Ali, also known as Hajj Sayyah, was an Iranian who came to North America in the 1800s.
 He was inspired to travel around the world due to the contradiction between the democratic ideals he read about and how his fellow Iranians were treated by their leaders.
 He began his travels as a 23-year-old looking for knowledge, to experience the lives of others, and to use that knowledge to help with Iran's progress.
 His stay in the United States lasted 10 years, and he traveled across the country from New York to San Francisco.
 He met a variety of influential American figures including President Ulysses S. Grant, who met with him on several occasions.
-On 26 May 1875, Hajj Sayyah became the first Iranian to become an American Citizen.
+On 26 May 1875, Hajj Sayyah became the first Iranian to become an American citizen.
 He was imprisoned upon his return to Iran for taking a stand against living conditions there.
 He looked to the United States to protect him but to no avail.
 During the peak period of worldwide emigration to the United States (1842–1903), only 130 Iranian nationals were known to have immigrated.